-The HCRC conducted its annual training in October 2013 at the Blaisdell Exhibition Hall, for several hundred attendees.
-The theme of the training was "EEO Updates and Non-discriminatory Recruitment and Hiring in a Recovering Economy" and included an address on civil rights by former HCRC Commission Chair Amy Agbayani.
-The training featured panels on EEO basics, legal updates, and non-discriminatory recruitment and hiring.
-In addition, the winners of the E 'Ola Pono Art & Video Competition, a statewide student contest cosponsored by the HCRC, the UH Center on Disability Studies, Hawaiian Telcom, Helping Hands, the Hawai'i Convention Center, and the Jack Johnson Ohana Foundation, were presented by former Commissioner Sara Banks.
+The HCRC conducted its annual training in October 2014 at the Blaisdell Exhibition Hall, for several hundred attendees.
+The theme of the training was "EEO Updates and Lesbian, Gay, Bisexual and Transgender Discrimination Issues in the Workplace" and included remarks by HCRC Commissioners Wallace Fukunaga and Kim Coco Iwamoto.
+The training featured panels on EEO basics, legal updates, laws prohibiting discrimination against LGBT employees, strategies to prevent such discrimination, and workplace issues specific to transgender employees.
+In addition, the winners of the E 'Ola Pono Art & Video

+Competition, a statewide student contest co-sponsored by the HCRC and the University of Hawaii Growing Pono Schools Project, were presented by former Commissioner Sara Banks.